irega/refactoring-with-ngrx/projects/with-ngrx/docs/development-tasks.md

   }
 ```

-The task we have configured are:
+The tasks we have configured are:

 - **commit**: Executes a git commit through commitizen prompt.